 The Shipping Law Unit

-The Shipping Law Unit has been in operation since the beginning of 1993.
-The Unit was set up within the Department of Commercial Law to accommodate part-time and full-time studies in Shipping Law at higher postgraduate level.The Shipping Law Unit provides postgraduate and higher postgraduate tuition and research in Admiralty law and practice and in all private law aspects of the law relating to the sea and ships.
-It serves as an information and advice centre to the shipping industry, and monitors developments in maritime law and policy in South Africa and abroad.
+With South Africa positioned as it is to serve some of the world's busiest shipping routes, and with global maritime trade continously growing, the Shipping Law Unit provides space for teaching and research in Admiralty law and practice and in all private law aspects of the law relating to the sea and ships, and serves as an information & advice centre to the shipping industry, also monitoring developments in maritime law and policy in South Africa and abroad.

-For more information contact Associate Professor Graham Bradfield at Graham.Bradfield@uct.ac.za.
+For more information contact Associate Professor Graham Bradfield.

 The Centre for Comparative Law in Africa (CCLA) was established in 2011 to promote the study of comparative law and draw on the strengths of comparative methodology to research into the multifaceted field of law in Africa.
 The Centre presents an opportunity to develop a discipline that lends itself to optimal application in the pluralistic legal frameworks within which life is lived in Africa.
 In its mission to contribute to the development of comparative law in Africa, the strategy of the CCLA is to establish the field at UCT, build capacity in it across the continent through academic programmes, apply comparative law expertise in consultancies and disseminate new knowledge in comparative law in Africa through conferences, publications and professional networks.
 Its location within the Department of Commercial Law recognises the centrality of comparative law to ongoing efforts at economic integration on the African continent.
 The CCLA offers an LLM and a postgraduate diploma specialising in Comparative Law and conducts research on a variety of themes that apply the comparative methodology.
 The CCLA also provides support for Africa-focused doctoral research and undertakes capacity-building programmes in various issues of law in development in Africa that require comparative methods.